 When a petitioner files for an injunction in Florida, a judge reviews the allegations within 24-48 hours.
 Based on the facts presented, the judge may order a temporary injunction until a scheduled formal hearing.
 The respondent is notified of the temporary injunction and the court hearing.
 During the hearing, each party presents evidence such as medical records, witnesses, text messages, videos, and e-mails, to be reviewed by the judge.
 The judge will determine at that time if they will order a permanent injunction.
 It will remain in effect until the court terminates it.

 Filing for an injunction or being a respondent to an injunction is an emotionally charged legal matter.
 At our law firm, we understand what is at stake.
 We work tirelessly for our clients to safeguard their families and their reputations.
 If you are in danger, contact us immediately.
-Our attorneys will help you to secure an injunction.
+Our legal team will help you to secure an injunction.
 For a respondent of an injunction, we will gather evidence to defend you against a wrongful granting of an order.
 Our law firm provides compassionate legal guidance and aggressive courtroom representation.
-Call for an appointment at our DeLand, Florida office.
 We represent clients in Volusia, Seminole, and Orange Counties.